22.214.171.124 System Themes

 Removing the System Theme

 You can remove the System Theme via the Theme Organizer.
-From the menu, choose Tools: Theme Organizer.
+From the menu, choose Preferences: Theme Organizer.
 The System Theme, if any exists, will register in the Current System Theme text box; the name will also appear in bold text in the Themes list.

 To remove the System Theme status from this Theme: